astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 This page discusses a few topics around setting up a catalog pipeline.

-At a minimum, you need to pass the reader arguments that include where to find the input files, the column names for RA, DEC and ID, and where to put the output files.
+At a minimum, you need arguments that include where to find the input files, the column names for RA, and DEC, and where to put the output files.
 A minimal arguments block will look something like:

 .. code-block:: python